 They know they're basically running the First Amendment through the shredder, and they don't care.

-That core basic liberties in the United States depend on one whimsical swingers vote on a bench of judges.
+That core basic liberties in the United States depend on one whimsical swinger's vote on a bench of judges?

-And that's why all this talk about, well, you know, we maybe uh we'll bring it to the Supreme Court and we'll see what they say.
+And that's why all this talk about, well, you know, we maybe we'll bring it to the Supreme Court and we'll see what they say.

 Don't be ridiculous.

-We're not even talking about uh a law that was passed by legislators who put themselves up for election.
+We're not even talking about a law that was passed by legislators who put themselves up for election.

-I had great I had great fun down there.
+Had great fun down there.

 In other words, they don't want to have a discussion.